-Also make sure you replace your filtering agent when worn out especially sand and DE filter that may allow particles to come back to your pool.
+Also, make sure you replace your filtering agent when worn out especially sand and DE filter that may allow particles to come back to your pool.

-You should change the sand in your filter after every 5 years for a home pool, however, for a public pool you might need to change the sand after 2 to 3 years.
+You should change the sand in your filter after every 5 years for a home pool, however, for a public pool, you might need to change the sand after 2 to 3 years.

 6. Poor Chemical Balance

-To avoid cloudy water caused by wrong levels of other chemicals like pH, Calcium, TA, and Phosphate, take accurate reading of all pool chemicals on daily basis using one of these reliable test kits and balance them as required.
+To avoid cloudy water caused by wrong levels of other chemicals like pH, Calcium, TA, and Phosphate, take an accurate reading of all pool chemicals on daily basis using one of these reliable test kits and balance them as required.